 Historical information

-The Ozone Hotel was formerly the Grand Ozone Coffee Palace which was erected in 1890 at a cost of around ten thousand pounds.
-Coffee Palaces were temperance hotels which were popular in the latter part of the 19th century which offered recreation and superior accommodation.
+The Ozone Hotel, formerly the Grand Ozone Coffee Palace, was erected in 1890 at a cost of around ten thousand pounds at the corner of Kepler and Koroit streets by a company of local business men and leased out.
+Coffee Palaces were temperance hotels, which were popular in the latter part of the 19th century and offered recreation and superior accommodation.
+In 1891, the Coffee Palace was granted a wine licence.
+In 1895, Thomas Randall was the proprietor of the building and it was renamed the Ozone Hotel.
 The coffee palace operated until 1915 and was then closed before re-opening in 1920 as Hotels Mansions.
 It had major renovations including a large theatre area.
-February 23rd 1929 saw the most spectacular fire in Warrnambool's history when the Hotel mansions was burnt to the ground.
+February 23rd 1929 saw the most spectacular fire in Warrnambool's history when the Hotel Mansions was burnt to the ground.
 Evelyn O'Brien was granted a temporary licence and in September 1930 she was given permission to rebuild.
 The new hotel named Hotel Warrnambool was opened in March 1931.
 This cup is a remnant of the Ozone Hotel.

 Significance

-The Ozone coffee Palace and later the Ozone Hotel was a significant building in Warrnambool.
-The fire in February 1929 was one of the largest fires in the town.
-This cup is a link to this important part of Warrnambool's history.
+The Ozone Coffee Palace and later the Ozone Hotel Hotel Mansions was a significant grand building in Warrnambool.
+The destruction by fire in February 1929 was a major loss to the town.
+This cup, although damaged, is of considerable importance as it is one of the few surviving objects from the Ozone Hotel.
+The cup provides a link to this important part of Warrnambool's history.

 Physical description